MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationbaseobject-class.md

 ### Remarks

-Allows to change Object ID and Group ID.
+Allows you to change Object ID and Group ID.
 If the new Group ID differs from the current ID, an animation object is moved to another group (a new group will be created, if necessary).

 ##  <a name="setparentanimationobjects"></a>  CAnimationBaseObject::SetParentAnimationObjects